PurpleTree HR logo

 • They receive a refund of their own contributions

-• Employer and Government contributions already paid remain in their pension fund
+• Employer and Government contributions already paid remain in their pension fund and continue to be invested

 • They’re automatically re-enrolled after 2 years if still eligible